10 Rules for Successful Web Design

 We’ve all experienced waiting for a web page to load.
 You drum your fingers, click on the link, refresh and repeat – then you’ll probably click away.
 Importantly though, you’ll remember the wait as a negative experience and be less likely to click back to the website in the future.

 So why does an extended wait happen so often?
 Because website owners rarely click on their own website, and users click away rather than feeding back.
 You could, therefore, be losing a substantial number of prospective customers without even knowing there’s a problem.

 It’s not just online searchers that get frustrated by slow loading pages – so does Google.
 The world’s fastest search engine doesn’t want to deliver sub-standard goods to its searchers, so websites that are slow to load don’t rank well.

 How Fast Should a Web Page Load?

 To answer this question properly, there are 3 different measures to take into account:

 If you haven’t come across the term SEO before, it stands for Search Engine Optimisation.
-SEO is how Google matches up online search queries with relevant content.
-Local SEO is all about optimising your website to ensure that Google ranks you highly in the area your business is located.
-If you want the full story on SEO, the Imagefix team has published How to Get Found in Google – The Ultimate Guide.
+Local SEO is all about optimising your website to ensure that you have the best chance of being found locally.
+If you want the full story on SEO, the Imagefix team has published The Ultimate Guide.
 In this section we’re offering a quick guide to make sure you appear in the map when it comes to local searches on Google.